-There are conflicting results regarding the effects of distinct anti-hypertensive classes over incidence or course of cognitive decline [55-57].
-Molecular mechanisms have been studied more often concerning the effects of angiotensin-converting enzyme inhibitors and angiotensin II type 1 receptor blockers over cognitive decline [58,59].
-A recent study of 193 patients with AD found evidence that angiotensin-converting enzyme inhibitors slowed cognitive (but not functional) decline in one year by way of central or peripheral mechanisms that do not depend upon their anti-hypertensive properties, particularly for APOE-ε4 non-carriers who also carried specific ACE genotypes of rs1800764 or rs4291 [58].
-Additionally, another study of 1689 patients with AD who used angiotensin II type 1 receptor blockers (n=578) or angiotensin-converting enzyme inhibitors (n=1111) found that, among APOE-ε4 non-carriers, use of angiotensin II type 1 receptor blockers was associated with greater preservation of memory and attention, effects that were particularly notable when compared to angiotensin-converting enzyme inhibitors with lower brain penetration [59].
+There are conflicting results regarding the effects of distinct antihypertensive classes over incidence or course of cognitive decline.
+55-57 Molecular mechanisms have been studied more often concerning the effects of angiotensin-converting enzyme inhibitors and angiotensin Il type 1 receptor blockers over cognitive decline.^{58,59} A recent study of 193 patients with AD found evidence that angiotensin-converting enzyme inhibitors slowed cognitive (but not functional) decline in 1 year by way of central or peripheral mechanisms that do not depend upon their anti-hypertensive properties, particularly for APOE £4 non-carriers who also carried specific ACE genotypes of rs1800764 or rs4291.58 Additionally, another study of 1689 patients with AD who used angiotensin II type 1 receptor blockers (n = 578) or angiotensinconverting enzyme inhibitors (n = 1111) found that, among APOE ε 4 non-carriers, use of angiotensin II type 1 receptor blockers was associated with greater preservation of memory and attention, effects that were particularly notable compared to angiotensinconverting enzyme inhibitors with lower brain penetration.59

 These findings support the importance of pharmacogenetic studies in VCID.

 Thiazolidinediones such as pioglitazone and rosiglitazone are agonists of the nuclear peroxisome proliferator-activated receptor γ (PPAR γ).
-They improve insulin sensitivity, and in animal models demonstrated enhanced A β clearance and reduced β -secretase activity [60].
-One small study demonstrated that pioglitazone conferred cognitive and functional benefits to patients with mild AD and diabetes mellitus [61], while a phase III trial with APOE- ε 4 carrier stratification showed no benefits of rosiglitazone [62].
+They improve insulin sensitivity, and in animal models demonstrated enhanced A β clearance and reduced β -secretase activity.60 One small study demonstrated that pioglitazone conferred cognitive and functional benefits to patients with mild AD and diabetes mellitus,61 while a phase III trial with APOE ε 4 carrier stratification showed no benefits of rosiglitazone.62

-3.3 Non-pharmacological treatment and prevention strategies in humans
+3.3 | Non-pharmacological treatment and prevention strategies in humans

 In general, few studies have focused specifically on benefits of lifestyle modification for individuals with VCID or on VCID-related outcomes.
-Evidence from the Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability (FINGER) study, an RCT testing a multidomain intervention, suggests that administering diet, exercise, cognitive training, and vascular risk monitoring could maintain or improve cognitive function in older adults thought to be at increased risk of cognitive decline or dementia [63].
-While promising, replication of these results is necessary in larger and more diverse populations; this is currently being undertaken by the World-Wide FINGERS network (www.alz.org/wwfingers) which comprises over 30 interventional studies around the world [64,65].
-Among these studies, the US POINTER Study (NCT03688126) has an entire ancillary study dedicated to neurovascular function.
+Evidence from the Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability (FINGER) study, a randomized controlled trial (RCT) testing a multidomain intervention, suggests that administering diet, exercise, cognitive training, and vascular risk monitoring could maintain or improve cognitive function in older adults thought to be at increased risk of cognitive decline or dementia.63 While promising, replication of these results is necessary in larger and more diverse populations; this is currently being undertaken by the World-Wide FINGERS network (www.alz.org/wwfingers), which comprises >30 interventional studies around the world.^{64,65} Among these studies, the US POINTER Study (NCT03688126) has an entire ancillary study dedicated to neurovascular function.

 Differences in educational attainment are consistently associated with variations in cognitive and brain reserve.
-For instance, it is known that age-related reductions in hippocampal volume are less pronounced among more highly educated individuals [66].
-A few studies have shown significant effects of cognitive reserve over the expression of VCID: education and managerial or professional occupations buffer individuals against cognitive impairment caused by stroke and promote rapid cognitive recovery early after stroke [67]; higher education preserves cognitive function in individuals with similar degrees of subcortical hyperintensity burden [68]; and education impacts processing speed in patients with CADASIL who have mild and moderate (but not severe) degrees of neuroimaging-confirmed brain pathology, reflecting faster cognitive decline once cognitive reserve is depleted [69].
-However, one meta-analysis showed that formal education had a small to medium effect on vascular cognitive impairment after stroke in young patients, while the effect of education on post-stroke executive dysfunction was mediated by age, and below-average performance in the attention domain was more frequent for patients with lower levels of education [70].
-Future prospective studies are expected to address whether strategies to enhance cognitive reserve can help patients cope with more extensive vascular neurodegenerative mechanisms.
+For instance, it is known that age-related reductions in hippocampal volume are less pronounced among more highly educated individuals.66 A few studies have shown significant effects of cognitive reserve over the expression of VCID: education and managerial or professional occupations buffer individuals against cognitive impairment caused by stroke and promote rapid cognitive recovery early after stroke;67 higher education preserves cognitive function in individuals with similar degrees of subcortical hyperintensity burden;68 and education impacts processing speed in patients with CADASIL who have mild and moderate (but not severe) degrees of neuroimaging-confirmed brain pathology, reflecting faster cognitive decline once cognitive reserve is depleted.69 However, one meta-analysis showed that formal education had a small to medium effect on vascular cognitive impairment after stroke in young patients, while the effect of education on post-stroke executive dysfunction was mediated by age, and below-average performance in the attention domain was more frequent for patients with lower levels of education.70 Future prospective studies are expected to address whether strategies to enhance cognitive reserve can help patients cope with more extensive vascular neurodegenerative mechanisms.